ryanlee68/ucmbot/README.md

 # ucmbot
-The Official discord bot for UC Merced's Association for Computing Machinery Club
+The Discord bot for UC Merced's Association for Computing Machinery Club
 Heavily inspired by https://github.com/Ahsoka/clovis